Walter Bradford Cannon: Life and career

-He was married to Cornelia James Cannon, a best-selling author and feminist reformer.
+Cannon was married to Cornelia James Cannon, a best-selling author and feminist reformer.
 On July 19, 1901, during their honeymoon in Montana, they were the first people to reach the summit of the unclimbed southwest peak (2657 m or 8716 ft) of Goat Mountain, between Lake McDonald and Logan Pass.
 That area is now Glacier National Park.
 The peak was subsequently named, Mount Cannon, by the United States Geological Survey The couple had five children; A son, Dr. Bradford Cannon, a military plastic surgeon and radiation researcher.
 The daughters were Wilma Cannon Fairbank (who was married to John K. Fairbank), Linda Cannon Burgess, Helen Cannon Bond, and Marian Cannon Schlesinger, a painter and author living in Cambridge, Massachusetts.

-His actions and his statements may infer his philosophy of life.
+Cannon's actions and his statements may infer his philosophy of life.
 Born into a Calvinistic family, he broke away from religious authoritarianism and became independent from his prior dogma.
 Later in life, he states that naturally occurring events are what makes for a useful end.
 He took on the role of a naturalist where believed that the body and mind are inseparable as an organismic unit.
 The explanations of his work should enable man to live more wisely, happily, and intelligently without the interjection of supernatural interference.

-E. Digby Baltzell said that Dr. Cannon was once offered a job at the Mayo Clinic for twice his Harvard salary.
+E. Digby Baltzell said that Cannon was once offered a job at the Mayo Clinic for twice his Harvard salary.
 Cannon declined, saying "I don't need twice as much money.
 All I need is fifty cents for a haircut once a month, and fifty cents a day to get lunch."

 Cannon was elected to the American Academy of Arts and Sciences in 1906, the American Philosophical Society in 1908, and the United States National Academy of Sciences in 1914.

 Cannon supported animal experimentation and opposed the arguments of anti-vivisectionists.
 In 1911, he authored a booklet for the American Medical Association criticizing the arguments of anti-vivisectionists.

-Walter Cannon died on October 1, 1945, in Franklin, New Hampshire.
+Cannon died on October 1, 1945, aged 73, in Franklin, New Hampshire.